luizpvas/explicit/README.md

   params.
 For example: `get "/customers/:customer_id"`.
   - There is also `head`, `post`, `put`, `delete`, `options` and `patch` for other HTTP verbs.
 - `title(text)` - Adds a title to the request.
-Displayed in the navigation menu.
+Displayed in the documentation.
 - `description(text)` - Adds a description to the endpoint.
 Markdown supported.
 - `header(name, schema)` - Adds a header to the endpoint.
 - `param(name, spec, options = {})` - Adds the request param to the endpoint.